Beta

 There are no similarities between libertarians and authoritarians on this political typology.
 That means that these two camps are completely at odds and see no room for collaboration, at least when it comes to any legitimate political process.
 One might go as far as to say that libertarians and authoritarians are bitter ideological enemies.
 Libertarians are committed to minimizing the threat of violence by state actors while authoritarians believe the threat (and use) of violence is an important governing tool.

-Are You Libertarian Or Authoritarian?
+Are You Libertarian or Authoritarian?

 Find out in less than 5 minutes by taking the Worlds Smallest Political Quiz